 Installing The Right Tools To Sell Photos Online

-Then you would benefit from installing a lightbox, which will give you the functionality to display your gallery photos (as well as other important website elements, like capture forms or important announcements) without other website content distracting the viewer.
+Then you would benefit from installing a lightbox (for this we recommend FooBox), which will give you the functionality to display your gallery photos (as well as other important website elements, like capture forms or important announcements) without other website content distracting the viewer.

-Below is an example of a gallery which uses a lightbox – built with FooGallery and FooBox.
+Below is an example of a gallery that uses a lightbox – built with FooGallery and FooBox.
 If you click on one of the images, you’ll see how the lightbox works!

-Note: If you plan on doing a lot of photo editing before uploading photos to your website, consider installing an editing tool like Adobe Lightroom on your desktop.
+Note: If you plan on doing a lot of photo editing before you upload photos to your website, consider installing photo editing software like Photoshop or Adobe Lightroom on your desktop.
 You can upload images directly from Lightroom to WordPress.

 Protecting (And Respecting) Legal Rights Online

-The most important thing to know, whether you are selling photos from your website or from stock libraries, is that you should license your photos for different purposes, so that you are not taken advantage of.
-Even when you put your photos on free stock sites like Pixabay, they need to indicate licensing.
+The most important thing to know, whether you are selling digital images from your website or from stock libraries, is that you should license your photos for different purposes so that you are not taken advantage of.
+Even when you put your photos on a free stock photography website like Pixabay, they need to indicate licensing.
 Some common types of image licenses:

 - Commercial use This allows users to use your photos in their marketing and advertising efforts.

-- Retail use This allows users to use your photos in the production of physical retail items – like coffee mugs and tote bags.
+- Retail use Users can use your photos in the production of physical retail items – like coffee mugs and tote bags.

-- Editorial use This gives users permission to use your photo in newspapers, blogs, magazines and similar publications – but not in any form of advertising.
+- Editorial use This permits the use of your photos in newspapers, blogs, magazines, and similar publications – but not in any form of advertising.

-- Exclusive rights This will give an individual who purchases the photo exclusive access, meaning they’ll be the only person allowed to use it.
+- Exclusive rights This will give an exclusive image license to an individual who purchases the photo, meaning they’ll be the only person allowed to use it.
 Naturally, you would charge more for such a photo, since you will only sell it once.

-- Creative Commons This license means your photo can used for free, but with provisos.
+- Creative Commons This means your photo can be used for free, but with provisos.
 For example, you might require users to credit you as the photographer.

-- Royalty free Users can use the photo for any purpose they want to.
+- Royalty free Users can use the photo for any purpose they want.

-- Public domain If your photo sits in the “public domain,” it will have no copyright claim and can be used for any purpose, by anyone.
+- Public domain These photos have no copyright claim and can be used for any purpose, by anyone.
 You are unlikely to use this one.

-The different licenses you denote will affect how much you can reasonably charge for your photos, so do a bit of research on pricing strategies – here’s a good read to start with.
+The different licenses you denote will affect how much you can reasonably charge for your photos, so do a bit of research on pricing strategies.

 Of course, there are legal aspects for you to follow, too …

-Be careful if your photos contain work that might be protected by copyright themselves.
-For example, if you take a picture of a painting or sculpture in a gallery (best to check with the gallery owner, as to who owns the rights to the artwork).
+Be careful if your photos contain work that might be protected by copyright themselves, such as if you take a picture of a painting or sculpture in a gallery.

 If third parties commission you to take photographs – weddings, conferences et al.- you cannot use them for commercial purposes, and you should make sure the third party is happy for you to display those photos on your website or social media platforms.